Python3pkg/MyRPC/doc/binarycodec.rst

 * Data type is 8 bits.
 * Maximal size of binary and string (in encoded format) is 2\ :sup:`32` - 1 bytes.
 * Maximal number of list elements is 2\ :sup:`32` - 1.
-* Enums are 32 bit signed integers.
+* Enumerations are represented by 32 bit signed integers.
 * Numbers are transmitted in network byte order.